15 Fast Facts About Antarctica

 8) What animals live in Antarctica?

-Antarctica is home to a surprising amount of biodiversity!
+Antarctica is home to a surprising amount of animals!
 There are numerous species of penguins, seals, and marine birds in Antarctica, as well as a wide variety of sea life and whales just off the coasts of Antarctica.
 Despite what some may assume, there are no polar bears in Antarctica – those are found in the Arctic.

 9) How cold does it get in Antarctica?